johnmcraig/employee-manager/README.md

 - Enable searching by Employee name.

 ## Known Issues and Bugs
-- The delete action in the controller class has an issue with binding the model with the repository delete method, so it is using the context class instead on version 1 under `/v1/...` route.
+- The Update action in the controller endpoint class under ApiVersion 2 (i.e. api/v2/endpoint) has an issue with sending successful requests to the server due to AutoMapper not able to bind the `EmployeeDto` to the `EmployeeUpdateDto`, so it is using the context class instead on version 1 under `/v1/...` route.